Australia Day Melbourne | Fireworks and Events in 2020

 There's no better way to kick off Whitehorse Festival Season than with a stellar line-up of acts on Australia Day.

-On Australia Day it's offering a free twilight concert from 6pm-10pm featuring the music talents of Naomi Price, Like This and Intrepid Hounds.
+On Australia Day, it's offering a free twilight concert from 6pm-10pm featuring the musical talents of Michael Paynter, AC/DShe and the Michelle Serret Band.

 For more info: Whitehorse Australia Day concert